This article does exactly as the name suggests, it is a guide to help you get started quickly with Earth Blox.

 - Most of the data is stored on Google's Earth Engine, so you don't have to store any data locally.

 - Google's supercomputing resource processes your data and allows large areas or long time series to be processed, not your own computer.

 - You only upload areas of interest and download the final result.
-Because it is all done "on the cloud" you don't need a fast computer or a fast internet connection (although your final results will download quicker on a faster connection, and the time it takes for the map outputs to load on your screen).
+Because it is all done "on the cloud" you don't need a fast computer or a fast internet connection (although if you have a faster internet connection your final results will download quicker and the map outputs will load quicker on your screen).

 Finding Your Way Around

 - The Projects page is the homepage of the Earth Blox app.
 This is where you can create, manage and delete projects.

 - A "project" is what we call a discrete collection of instructions that provide a solution of some kind.